Expat Japan Guide

 Japan Summer Survival Guide for Foreigners (2025)

-Japan’s summer (June–September) is intense.
-Tokyo regularly hits 35–38°C with humidity above 80%.
-Add the rainy season (tsuyu) before the heat peaks, and it’s one of the most challenging climates for newcomers.
+Japanese summer is genuinely brutal — not just hot, but oppressively humid in a way that shocks people who thought they knew heat.
+The good news is that locals have developed the tools and habits to handle it.
+Here’s how to survive — and even enjoy — summer in Japan.
 The Japanese Summer Timeline Month What’s Happening June Rainy season (梅雨, tsuyu) — grey, humid, daily rain July Rainy season ends; heat begins.
 Fireworks festivals start August Peak heat.
 Obon holiday.
 Outdoor festivals everywhere September Still hot until mid-month; typhoon season peaks Surviving the Heat: Practical Tips Stay Hydrated Drink 1.5–2 liters of water per day minimum Convenience stores sell sports drinks (pocari sweat, aquarius) — better than water alone for electrolytes Avoid alcohol as your main hydration during extreme heat days Cool Down Spots Convenience stores — everywhere, always air-conditioned Shopping malls and department stores — stay as long as you want Libraries, city halls — free, clean, air-conditioned Underground shopping streets — Tokyo, Osaka, and Nagoya have extensive underground networks Clothing Lightweight, breathable fabrics (linen, moisture-wicking) Japanese “cool touch” (冷感) clothing — sold everywhere from ¥500 in summer Cooling towels — wet and wave for instant cooling, sold at ¥100 stores UV parasols — Japanese women (and increasingly men) carry these; extremely effective Cooling Products from ¥100 Shops Cooling spray (冷却スプレー) — spray on skin for instant relief Cooling gel sheets (熱さまシート) — stick to forehead Mini portable fans with misting bottles — from ¥500 at convenience stores Ice neck rings — reusable PCM cooling rings Heat Stroke (熱中症) Warning Heat stroke is a genuine risk in Japan.
 Every summer, hundreds are hospitalized. ...

 Expat Japan Guide